Free Online Hash Generator (MD5/SHA) Tool

 1. Paste or type text into the input area.

-3. Click the algorithm you need to copy that specific digest.
+3. Click the algorithm row you need to copy that specific hash.

 What Is a Hash Generator (MD5/SHA)?

-Hashes are one-way functions: the same input always produces the same output, but you cannot recover the input from the output.
-They're used for file integrity checks (downloads), version stamps (Git commits use SHA-1), HMAC signatures, and password storage (with appropriate KDFs).
+Cryptographic hashes are one-way functions: the same input always produces the same fixed-length output, but you cannot recover the input from the output.
+They're used for file integrity checks (download checksums), version stamps (Git commits use SHA-1), HMAC signature bases, and content addressing in caches and CDNs.

-This generator uses the Web Crypto API for SHA-1/256/512 and an in-browser MD5 implementation for the legacy algorithm.
-Use SHA-256 for new code; MD5 and SHA-1 are kept for compatibility with older systems.
-For password hashing specifically, use a slow KDF like bcrypt or Argon2 — these general-purpose hashes are too fast to be safe for passwords.
+This generator uses the Web Crypto API for SHA-1, SHA-256, and SHA-512, plus an in-browser MD5 implementation for compatibility with legacy systems.
+Use SHA-256 for any new code; MD5 and SHA-1 are kept for verifying against older artifacts.
+For password hashing specifically, reach for a slow KDF like bcrypt, scrypt, or Argon2 — general-purpose hashes are far too fast to be safe for passwords.

 Frequently Asked Questions